Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 At work with your colleagues when you are at a coffee break:

 Kennst du den neuen Chef der Personalabteilung?
-(Do you know the new boss of the HR department?)
+(Have you met the new head of HR?)

 In a meeting when a client is asking you:

 Können Sie uns ein neues Angebot erstellen?
-(Can you issue a new offer?)
+(Can you send us a new quote?)

 You want to speak German in your REAL life, in your everyday life.